Directory of CPD Programs and Distance Education Resources

 **Information on Conferences and Live programs can be found on our "Continuing Live Education Page"

-"Contraception: questions and answers for the pharmacist".
-A CCCEP accredited lesson that is valid until August 15, 2014.
-This lesson is approved for 1.5 CEUs.
+"Drug Nutrient Interactions".
+A CCCEP accredited lesson that is valid until March 10, 2016.
+This lesson is approved for 8.0 CEUs.

 Developed by a Pharmacist and a Dermatologist.
 Called "New Facts: For Managing an Old Disease", it is a 12-page document and contains learning objectives, a pre- and post quiz, and counselling tips for patients.
 There does not appear to be an expiration date, you may view the newsletter in pdf format.